power-devops/powerha_aix/roles/cluster_create/README.md

 ## Description

 This role creates a simple dual-node PowerHA cluster with one resource group on IBM AIX.
+It doesn't configure any volume groups into the resource group.

 The role is part of [PowerHA SystemMirror for AIX collection](https://power-devops.github.io/powerha_aix).